 A doctor may suggest surgery to remove the colon polyps.

 If a person has problems with their esophagus, this may cause bleeding, which can turn a person's stool black and tarry.

 Liver issues can cause esophageal varices, which are enlarged veins in the esophagus.
-Treatment will focus on stopping the bleeding and resolving the underlying condition that is causing the esophageal varices.
+Treatment will

 If a person experiences gastroesophageal reflux frequently, they may have gastroesophageal reflux disease (GERD).

 The key causes are complications from certain medications, smoking, or increased pressure in the abdomen.
 This pressure can result, for example, from being overweight or pregnant.

 A person can often manage GERD by avoiding certain foods and not overeating.
 A doctor may also prescribe medications.

 If an ulcer forms in a person's stomach, this can cause bleeding which may make the stool black and tarry.